linked-db/linked-ql/site/overview.md

 );
 ```

-Combined, applications get a universal, self-governed database contract that automatically resolves all the moving parts — from logical, runtime, and lifecycle convergence, to engine, dialect, and topology details.

 ---

 ## Scenarios

-**Scenario 1: _Edge Protocol Standardizing Data APIs on SQL._** A team running a Node.js backend exposes a GraphQL API to their frontend.
+### Scenario 1: _Edge Protocol Standardizing Data APIs on SQL._

+A team running a Node.js backend exposes a GraphQL API to their frontend.
 Every new feature request triggers a backend change: new resolvers, schema updates, redeployments.
 The frontend team is bottlenecked on the backend team's capacity.
 After adopting LinkedQL, the frontend queries the database directly through the Edge Protocol using plain SQL — with live updates replacing their Apollo subscription setup.
 The GraphQL layer is retired.
 The backend team stops being a bottleneck.
 The frontend team has full querying power at the same `db.query()` interface — with live queries, sync, and version safety included.

-**Scenario 2: _FlashQL as State Machine for Agents._** An AI agent framework needs structured, persistent, and synchronizable memory across sessions.
+### Scenario 2: _FlashQL as State Machine for Agents._

+An AI agent framework needs structured, persistent, and synchronizable memory across sessions.
 The agent uses FlashQL as its local state store — writing context in plain SQL, subscribing live to changes in its working memory as its reasoning evolves, and syncing state deterministically to a cloud Postgres instance between runs.
 When a reasoning step produces state that needs to be undone, the agent issues a rollback.
 FlashQL converges local and remote state without orchestration code.
 The agent's entire state lifecycle — read, write, subscribe, sync, rollback — is a single SQL interface.
 No vector database, no separate memory middleware, no custom sync logic.

 ---